oorrwullie/yii2-babelfishfood/README.md

 ./yii message/extract @oorrwullie/babelfishfood/config/i18n.php
 ```

-There is a bash script in oorrwullie/yii2-babelfishfood called i18n.
+The above command is a bit long.
+There is a bash script in oorrwullie/yii2-babelfishfood named i18n.
 You can copy that to your project root and update translations by running:

 ```bash
 ./i18n